sideshowtom/solidlov/use cases/use cases.md

 - An agent creates a descendant vocabulary by copying an ancestral vocabulary and making changes to it.
 Descendant and ancestral vocabularies can be either local or remote.

-- An agent that uses a vocabulary subscribes to updates
+- An agent that uses a vocabulary, or a class or property in a vocabulary, subscribes to updates to the vocabulary, class or property.
+In the case of classes and properties, the agent is given a choice of subscribing to all or some base classes or properties, and if some of those bases are in prerequisite vocabularies then the agent is given a choice of which of those bases and vocabularies are included in the subscription.
+In the case of subscribing to an entire vocabulary, the agent is given a choice of which prerequisite vocabularies to include in the subscription.

-- An agent maintains a vocabulary and sends information about updates to subscribers
+- An agent maintains a vocabulary, class, or property and sends information about updates to subscribers

-- An agent that maintains a vocabulary subscribes to updates to ancestral vocabularies
+- An agent that maintains a vocabulary, class or property subscribes to updates to ancestral vocabularies, classes or properties

-- An agent that maintains a vocabulary subscribes to updates to descendant vocabularies
+- An agent that maintains a vocabulary, class or property subscribes to updates to descendant vocabularies, classes or properties

 - An agent restricts access to a vocabulary to certain persons or groups